 Perhaps the most obvious defense that a criminal defense attorney could use in your favor is that you didn’t commit the crime at all.
 In any crime, including those of voluntary or involuntary manslaughter, the suspect is innocent until proven guilty.
 This means that the victim’s legal team must prove that you are guilty beyond a reasonable doubt.
 If your criminal defense lawyer is able to cast doubt about your guilt by proving that you were in another location at the time of the person’s death (had an alibi) or that the evidence against you is invalid (insufficient evidence), then the jury may acquit.

 Call The Manslaughter Attorneys at Wilkie Law Firm Today

 If you’re facing a vehicular, voluntary, or involuntary manslaughter charge in North Carolina, it is imperative that you call Aden Wilkie, top Jacksonville criminal defense attorney, as soon as possible.
 At Wilkie Law Firm, we serve our NC clients by providing a solid criminal defense strategy and unmatched representation for both civilians and military service members in legal trouble.
 We want to ensure your rights remain protected while working aggressively towards the best possible outcome for your case.
-Call us today at 910-333-9626 for a free consultation.
+Call us today at 910-333-9626 for a consultation.